cos418atPrinceton/assignments_template/assignment5/README.md

   how sophisticated your implementation is.
   From the <tt>src/kvraft</tt> directory:
   <pre>
-$ go test -v -run Basic
+$ go test -v -run TestBasic
 === RUN   TestBasic
 Test: One client ...
   ...
 Passed